 The Show MIDI view consists of a group of vertical-bar controls at the left, a keyboard, and three small controls at the right-hand side.

-The keyboard area allows you to visualize MIDI note-on and note-off events, as the keys will light up in blue when notes are played.
-Just below the keyboard is a long, thin horizontal strip which lights up bright pink when the MIDI sustain-pedal (CC#64) is depressed.
-While the sustain-pedal is down, active notes on the keyboard will change from blue to pink, indicating that those notes are being held (sustained).
+The keyboard area allows you to visualize MIDI note-on and note-off events, as the keys will be highlighted with colors when notes are played.
+Just below the keyboard is a long, thin horizontal strip which lights up with color when the MIDI sustain-pedal (CC#64) is depressed.

 You can also click notes on the keyboard with your mouse to generate MIDI note events, but note these are internal to Unify and cannot be recorded in your DAW.